-VideoBatcher generates hundreds of unique video versions from a single source file.
-Each variation looks identical to human viewers but is a completely distinct file at the data level.
+VideoBatcher generates hundreds of video versions from a single source file.
+Each variation is a distinct creative — a different caption hook, a different sound, and its own randomized visual treatment.
 Here's how it works.

 Each variation applies subtle pixel-level shifts to the video frame.
 These micro-movements (measured in single pixels) are invisible to viewers but change the underlying data structure of every frame.
 This makes each video file fundamentally different at the pixel level.